MeldSnake/oc-project10-softdesk/README.md

 SoftDesk is an issue tracking API built with Django REST Framework.

-It allows users to create and manage multiple projects Projects contributors can create, view, update and delete issues and comment on issues.
+It allows users to create and manage multiple projects Projects contributors can create, view, update and delete issues, they can also comment on issues of projects for which they are a contributor.

 ## Features